4nd3r0n/example-navigationbar-flet/README.md

-# A Navigation Flet App
+# A Example NavigationBar Flet App

-An example of a Navigation Flet App.
+An example of a NavigationBar Flet App.

 To run the app